 2. Can I apply to be a Nevada attorney with a criminal record?

-Yes, though the Bar may deny admission to applicants depending on the nature of their criminal records.
-The Bar does not specify which crimes — if any — automatically bar a person from becoming a lawyer.
+Yes, though the Bar may deny admission to you depending on the nature of your criminal records.
+The Bar does not specify which crimes — if any — automatically bar you from becoming a lawyer.

 The Bar requires applicants to disclose their entire criminal history, including arrests that did not result in a conviction.
 Predictably, the more serious the offense, the more likely the Bar will deny admission.
 The Bar may also request additional information to determine whether the applicant has been rehabilitated.2

 3. What crimes or misconduct can trigger disciplinary action against me by the Nevada State Bar?

 Two categories of misbehavior can trigger disciplinary actions against you by the State Bar:

 - And any alleged violation of Nevada’s Rules of Professional Conduct for attorneys.